-On the right side of the window, you can open one or more query tabs.
+On the right side of the window, you can open one or more query tabs (by pressing "New Query").
 Each query tab is associated with a database.
 The default is the system database "master".
 The connected database is indicated in the toolbar and in the status bar of the query tab.

-If you execute a query or a script (by pressing the Execute button or Ctrl + E), you will see the result in the lower half of the query tab.
+If you execute a query or a script (by pressing the Execute button, F5 or Ctrl + E), you will see the result in the lower half of the query tab (the following example requires of course that a database cardb, which has the table Person, already exists).

-The execute command will execute the selection and if no selection was made, it will execute the entire content of the query area.
+The Execute command will execute the selection and if no selection was made, it will execute the entire content of the query area.